davidackroyd99/hello-world/README.md

 ## Preparation

 Install the necessary software.

+For Windows user, Visual Studio Code and AdoptOpenJDK are recommended.
+See here for more information
+<https://code.visualstudio.com/docs/languages/java>  or click on this link <https://aka.ms/vscode-java-installer-win>

+If you are using a different operating system or wish to use a different IDE then you must install the following.

 1. JDK (Java Development Kit)
 1. Maven
-1. Git
 1. A programmer's editor or IDE (Integrated Development Environment)

-Please note that if you choose to use Visual Studio Code as your IDE then the VS Code Java extension will install the JDK for you.
-See <https://devblogs.microsoft.com/visualstudio/announcing-visual-studio-code-java-installer/>
+1. Git (this is optional)

 See the wiki at<https://github.com/ExeterBScDTS/hello-world/wiki> for information on downloading and installing these software packages.